travismacdonald/TrainingMode-CommunityEdition/README.md

     - If the provided 'gc_fst' binary fails (likely due to libc issues), you can compile your own binary from [here](https://github.com/AlexanderHarrison/gc_fst).

 ## How to make changes:
-- If you want to alter an event written in c (Easy):
+- If you want to alter an event written in C (Easy):
     - The training lab, lcancel, ledgedash, and wavedash events are written in c.
 This makes them much easier to modify than the other events.
 Poke around in their source in `src/`.
     - The other events are written in assembly.
 - If you want to alter an event written in asm (Big Knowledge Check):